Milo-T/Pico-Port-Project/README.md

 A Raspberry Pi Pico W project that displays real-time Rotterdam port information on an LCD screen.

+A simple project I wanted to do, I have a facination with real time data and visualising said data

 ## Features

 - **Real-Time Data**: Attempts to fetch live ship data from multiple maritime APIs